Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Hybrid Relighting Framework

 \section{Hybrid Relighting Framework}

-Our method combines three key components as shown in \cref{fig:overview}: volumetric scene representations for novel view synthesis and proxy geometry (\cref{sec:novel_view_synthesis}), estimation and regularization of intrinsic material properties (\cref{sec:gbuffer} and \cref{sec:temporal_consistency}) and a physically based relighting stage that produces view-consistent shading under novel illumination (\cref{sec:relighting}).
+Our method combines three key components as shown in \cref{fig:overview}: volumetric scene representations for novel view synthesis and proxy geometry (\cref{sec:novel_view_synthesis}), estimation and regularization of intrinsic material properties (\cref{sec:gbuffer,sec:temporal_consistency}) and a physically based relighting stage that produces view-consistent shading under novel illumination (\cref{sec:relighting}).
 The final compositing step accounts for indirect interactions such as cast shadows and reflections, ensuring that the subject integrates plausibly with its surroundings.
+The overall pipeline is designed for offline relighting and compositing and aligns with standard volumetric capture workflows.
 In the following, we describe each of these stages in detail.